All you need to know about Share Incentive Plans and how they work

 Conclusion

-Both plan tpyes serve as effective tools for employee engagement, but the best plan for your business depends on your geographic location, business goals, and workforce structure.
+Both plan types serve as effective tools for employee engagement, but the best plan for your business depends on your geographic location, business goals, and workforce structure.
 SIPs are more suitable for UK companies that want to give employees direct ownership in the company with flexible share awards, while ESOPs are better suited for US companies looking to provide retirement benefits tied to company performance and ownership transitions.